NathanPJF/training-lessons/exercises/# Exercise 3: HTML - Class attribute.md

 # HTML - Class attribute

-Using the **class attribute** within HTML elements makes it possible to apply additional styling to elements.
-Example: make text red, or increasing font size.
+Adding the **class attribute** to HTML elements makes it possible to apply additional styling to elements.
+For example: make the font color red, or increasing font size to 16px.

 Classes are defined in a markup language called "CSS".

 #### HTML

 `<h3 class="notice">This is how CSS works</h3>`

 #### CSS

 ```
 .notice {
   color:red;